Skip to content

 write.metadata.path table location + /metadata Base location for metadata files

-write.delete.mode copy-on-write Mode used for delete commands: copy-on-write or merge-on-read (v2 only)
+write.delete.mode copy-on-write Mode used for delete commands: copy-on-write or merge-on-read (v2 and above)

 write.delete.isolation-level serializable Isolation level for delete commands: serializable or snapshot

-write.update.mode copy-on-write Mode used for update commands: copy-on-write or merge-on-read (v2 only)
+write.update.mode copy-on-write Mode used for update commands: copy-on-write or merge-on-read (v2 and above)

 write.update.isolation-level serializable Isolation level for update commands: serializable or snapshot

-write.merge.mode copy-on-write Mode used for merge commands: copy-on-write or merge-on-read (v2 only)
+write.merge.mode copy-on-write Mode used for merge commands: copy-on-write or merge-on-read (v2 and above)

 write.merge.isolation-level serializable Isolation level for merge commands: serializable or snapshot